MustaphaAlioglou/QuickView/README.md

 **← / →** pages through them — the title shows your position (e.g. `2/5`),
 just like Quick Look on a multi-file selection.

+## Features

+- **Instant.** A resident daemon keeps Qt loaded, so the panel appears in ~20 ms instead of the ~1 s a cold start costs.
+The launcher hands the path over in about 4 ms through a compiled client that loads no interpreter.
+- **Every parser runs in a sandbox.** Images, PDFs, animations, audio, video, archives, office documents and the syntax highlighter all decode inside a bubblewrap jail with no network and no filesystem — the file arrives as a file descriptor.
+HTML is the exception only in that it uses Chromium's own renderer sandbox instead.
+The daemon holds the window, the socket and the cache, and no decoder at all.
+- **← / →** walks the folder, or pages through a multi-file selection.
+- **Find in PDFs.** **Ctrl+F** searches the text and highlights matches in place; **Enter** / **Shift+Enter** step through them.
+Phrases work, including across line breaks.
+- **Syntax highlighting** for source files, lexed by Pygments inside the jail and themeable with any Pygments style.
+- **Archives are listed, never extracted**, so an archive that expands to terabytes costs nothing to look at.
+- **Office documents are laid out as pages**, like a PDF, rather than shown as a wall of text.
+- **Media plays inline** with a seek bar, decoded and mixed in the jail.
+- **HTML renders** with JavaScript off and the network blocked, and the titlebar flips to source view.
+- **Two-tier preview cache**, in memory and on disk, so reopening a file is effectively instant; neighbouring images are warmed in the background while you look at the current one.
+- **Anything it cannot preview** still gets a card with its icon, type, size and modified date, so Space is never a dead key.
+- **Self-contained.** `install.sh` builds a virtualenv and touches no system packages. **Enter** opens the file in its real application whenever the preview is not enough.

 ## What it previews

 | Type                | How                                        |